Useful information for Georgia

 HEALTH

-For recommended vaccinations, visit the Institut Pasteur web page.
+For recommended vaccinations, consult the Institut Pasteur web page.

 Emergency calls: 112